 Id. at 274 (Brennan, J., concurring).
 Unless Miller is applied retroactively, children who lacked sufficient culpability to justify the life without parole sentences they received will remain condemned to die in prison simply because they exhausted their direct appeals.
 As the Illinois Appellate Court concluded in finding Miller retroactive for cases on collateral review, in addition to mandatory life without parole sentences constituting "cruel and unusual punishment[,]" "[i]t would also be cruel and unusual to apply that principle only to new cases."
 Williams, 982 N.E.2d at 197.
 See also Hill v.
-Snyder, No. 10-14568, 2013 WL 364198, at \2 (E.D.
+Snyder, No. 10-14568, 2013 WL 364198, at 2 (E.D.
 Mich.
 Jan.
 30, 2013) (proclaiming that "if ever there was a legal rule that should - as a matter of law and morality - be given retroactive effect, it is the rule announced in Miller.
 To hold otherwise would allow the state to impose unconstitutional punishment on some persons but not others, an intolerable miscarriage of justice.").
-The constitutionality of a child's sentence cannot be determined by the arbitrary date his sentence became final.
-Such a conclusion defies logic, and contravenes Eighth Amendment jurisprudence.
+Simply put, the constitutionality of a child's sentence cannot be determined by the arbitrary date his sentence became final.